patrickhajali/blog/_posts/2024-02-13-neuro-data.md

 psd_estimate = np.abs(freq_spectra)**2
 ```

-We can do this over a number of channels individually, or average a few channels together, as shown below.
+We can do this over a number of channels individually, or average a few channels together.
+The result of the latter is shown below.

 ![](assets/images/fft_psd.png)